saadmaniqbal/Interpreter/README.md

 # Interpreter
-Simple parser and Interpreter For Programming Paradigms
+Simple parser and Interpreter For Programming Paradigms - WILL BE UPDATED SOON